Dynamics of inertial pair coupled via frictional interface: Introducing remarks

 \section{Introducing remarks}

 Both adhesion/stiction and continuous sliding mechanisms are essential for modeling a frictional interface between moving bodies.
-Dynamic transitions in the friction processes, from the attachment-detachment cycles (see e.g. \cite{zeng2006}) to the stick-slip and then continuous sliding (see e.g. \cite{socoliuc2004}) have been intensively studied on a physical level in tribology and material science.
-Despite available sophisticated modeling of the frictional interaction of contact surfaces from nano to the meso scale (see e.g.\ \cite{vanossi2013} and references therein), a transition to lumped parameter modeling of inertial pairs with frictional interfaces is not trivial.
+Dynamic transitions in friction processes, from the attachment-detachment cycles (see e.g. \cite{zeng2006}) to the stick-slip and then continuous sliding (or slipping), see e.g. \cite{socoliuc2004}, have been intensively studied on a physical level in tribology and material science.
+Despite available sophisticated modeling of the frictional interaction of contact surfaces, from nano- to the meso-scale (see e.g.\ \cite{vanossi2013} and references therein), a pass over to a lumped parameter modeling of inertial pairs with frictional interfaces is not trivial.
 In earlier control and system related studies, e.g. \cite{armstrong1994}, kinetic friction usually occurred as an evoked source of damping that acts during the forced motion.
 In this case, the causal relationship of the kinetic friction usually goes from the motion variables as a source to the friction force variables as a consequence.
 Accordingly, an externally excited (in other words actuated) relative motion is counteracted by generalized frictional forces arising on a contact interface.
 This paradigm is entirely independent of the complexity and level of detail of the friction modeling.
 On the other hand, the contact friction can occur as a joining interface between two inertial bodies that are moving and rubbing against each another.
-Such a causal relationship would require the generalized frictional forces to be the source and the relative displacements within an inertial pair in contact to be the result.
-In this setting, at least one inertial body is to be regarded as passive and therefore have an unconstrained frictional interface with another (actuated) body.
-This interface should allow for both conservation of momentum of the moving pair and dissipation of energy with the associated motion damping.
+Such a causal relationship would require a generalized frictional force to be the source, and a relative displacement between two bodies of an inertial pair in contact to be the result.
+In this setting, at least one inertial body is to be regarded as passive and, therefore, to have an unconstrained frictional interface with another (driving) body.
+This interface should allow for both, conservation of momentum of the moving pair and dissipation of energy with the associated motion damping.
 To the best of our knowledge, such interactions have been less studied in the past.
 As such, they deserve attention due to their theoretical and practical relevance for the motion dynamics and control.